 - 6 credits from Context Courses

-- In general, students should complete one introductory course prior to pursuing Asian American Focus Courses and Multiethnic and Transnational Courses.
+- In general, you should complete one introductory course prior to pursuing Asian American Focus Courses and Multiethnic and Transnational Courses.

 - All advanced units must be unique to the Asian American Studies minor (i.e., not counted toward any other major or minor).

-- All courses counting for the Asian American Studies minor must be taken for a letter grade, and students must receive a grade of C+ or higher.
+- All courses counting for the Asian American Studies minor must be taken for a letter grade, and you must receive a grade of C+ or higher.

-- Students may use a study abroad course on any subject in Asian Studies to fulfill the "Asian Studies" category requirement.
-Such courses must be approved by the study abroad advisor for the Asian-American studies minor.
+- You may use a study abroad course on any subject in Asian Studies to fulfill the "Asian Studies" category requirement.
+Such courses must be approved by the study abroad advisor for the Asian-American Studies minor.